7.1. Review Goal-Setting

 Institutions should strive to present legal and legal-adjacent information in as approachable a manner as possible, and to streamline its presentation to the public.
 While licenses, warranties, and requests are important, they can also be intimidating to users without a background in legal text.
 The mere presence of “legalese” can act as a barrier for perfectly legitimate uses.
 Successful Open Access projects are inviting to users.
 While it may feel like adding one additional clause to address an edge case is responsible stewardship or lawyering, the cost of doing so may be reducing the types of engagement that motivate the initiative in the first place.

-Many cultural objects have other considerations or cultural restrictions that are important to communicate to users.
+Many cultural resources have other considerations or cultural restrictions that are important to communicate to users.
 While these considerations and restrictions may not be legally binding, many users will benefit from being aware of them.
-Cultural sources may also be more supportive of digitization and dissemination efforts when they are accompanied by this type of information.
+Communities and stakeholders may also be more supportive of digitization and dissemination efforts when they are accompanied by this type of information.

 NEXT SECTION Evaluate and Join